 The major difference between a vegan Mediterranean diet and WFPB is that a vegan Mediterranean diet includes olive oil.
 Oils are considered processed foods in a WFPB diet.
 However, studies show that consuming olive oil in moderation can reduce or slow down the development of cancer and cardiovascular disease.

-Olive oil is a good choice for sauteing, roasting, and adding flavor to salads.
+Extra virgin olive oil is a good choice for sauteing, roasting, and adding flavor to salads.
 Use it in place of butter, margarine, and canola and highly processed vegetable oils.

 However, use olive oil or alternatives like avocado oil and walnut oil sparingly.
 While they are heart-healthy, if used in excess they may lead to weight gain since they are high in calories.